Master of Science in Counseling

 The MS Degree program in Counseling with an Option in Marriage, Family, and Child Counseling at California State University, Fresno is designed to prepare professional counselors, in accordance with the ethical standards of the American Counseling Association, to serve the mental health needs of an increasingly diverse and changing society throughout the greater central California’s San Joaquin Valley.
 The Counselor Education program is actively committed to the recruitment and retention of students who reflect the rich ethnic and cultural diversity existing the greater California State University, Fresno service area.
 The purpose of the program is to provide students with the academic and practica experiences that prepare them for entry level counseling positions, leading to state licensure as Marriage and Family Therapists and Licensed Professional Clinical Counselors.
 The Counselor Education faculty is committed to providing a program milieu that offers students the opportunity for professional and personal growth.
 The learning goals of the program emphasize achieving a firm understanding of the theoretical foundations of counseling and its practical applications, and becoming responsive to the cultural, ethnic, racial, disability, gender, sexual identity, and socio-economic context of individuals, couples, and families.

-- Seventy-five percent (75%) of graduates passed the State of California MFT examination on their first attempt.
+- Sixty-five percent (65%) of graduates passed the State of California MFT clinical examination on their first attempt.

 Local agencies that MFCC program graduates have found employment include: